Students must not pursue any off-campus employment without proper authorization.

 - Copy of F-1 Visa (even if the visa is expired) – NOTE: Does not apply to Citizens of Canada, who are not issued an F-1 visa issued by the U.S. Embassy/Consulate.

-Please mail your OPT application documents either via U.S. Postal Service (USPS) or via Private Courier Service (FedEx, DHL, UPS) to the address below (USCIS in Texas) ONLY if your physical address is within Massachusetts as stated on #7 of the Form I-765.
-Please read the I-765 Instructions at https://www.uscis.gov/i-765 for details regarding the Form I-765.
+Please mail your OPT application documents via express mail either via U.S. Postal Service (USPS) or via Private Courier Service (FedEx, DHL, UPS) to the proper USCIS mailing address indicated for OPT applications in the Form I-765 Instructions at https://www.uscis.gov/i-765.

 - Keep a copy of all documents submitted to USCIS for your records.
 Also, keep a mailing return receipt of your package as evidence that you submitted the application in a timely manner.